Australian Youth Self-Harm Atlas

 • Suicidality: suicidal thoughts or behaviours, including thoughts, plans and attempts.

-These outcomes are presented in interactive maps of Primary Health Network, Statistical Area 3 (SA3) and Statistical Area 4 (SA4) areas.
+These outcomes are presented by Primary Health Networks, Statistical Area 3 (SA3) and Statistical Area 4 (SA4) areas.
+More information about Australian Statistical Geography Standards is available here.

 There is large variation across Australia for each of the above suicidal and self-harm related outcomes for young people.
 Areas in the Northern Territory had the highest prevalence of self-harm (regardless of intent).